DamianoMiloncini/PriceFlow/README.md

 Additionally, a completed ERD must be completed to present our database.

 ## Feature Suite
-- **Progress:** At this point, 3 out of 4 feature suites in the suite have been completed.
+- **Progress:** At this point, 3 out of 4 feature suites have been completed.

 ## ERD
 - **Status:** ERD has been completed!